ArunavaKumar/IMDB-Topic-Modeling-and-Sentiment-Classification/README.md

 The entire notebook was executed in Google Colaboratory having an activated GPU kernel.
 In order to activate GPU support we need to follow the following steps -
 - Go to "Edit" menu and click on "Notebook settings" option.
 - Select "GPU" from the "Hardware accelerator" dropdown menu.
-- click on "save" button to save the changes.
+- click on "Save" button to save the changes.
 - Restart the kernel and run the code.

 #### - By Arunava Kumar Chakraborty